 Future PTC meeting dates

-, or find an alternative attendee, should be voted off
+an alternative attendee, should be voted off the PTC.

-The PTC have an Annual Residential meeting which are held
+The PTC have an annual meeting and induction which are held

 on a rotating basis in England, Northern Ireland, Scotland, and

-Wales.
-The locations of the most recent Annual Residential
+The locations of the most recent annual meeting

 2010: Edinburgh, Scotland